Foundation Diet and Health

 The best perspective for your health

-Pumpkin seeds (organic?)
+Pumpkin seeds, dried, raw (organic?)

 We have provided the missing values for the nutritional information from the USDA database for this ingredient.